top of page

 Uncontested Custody

-Regardless of which parent is awarded primary physical custody or whether the parents have agreed to share physical custody, a well-drafted parenting plan can ensure that as parents you both will continue to fulfill essential roles in your children’s lives.
-In most uncontested custodial agreements, parents share “legal custody” and together they make their children’s major life decisions.
-For more information on the possibilities, call or email for a consult with me, attorney Annette Baker.
+Regardless of which parent is awarded primary physical custody or whether the parents have agreed to share physical custody, a well-drafted parenting plan can ensure that you both will continue to fulfill essential roles in your children’s lives.
+In most uncontested custodial agreements, parents share “legal custody. " Together, they make their children’s major life decisions.
+For more information on the possibilities, call or email for a consult with Annette Baker, your trusted attorney and counselor at law.

 Keen Insight Into Visitation Issues

-I can help you work through and resolve the following common issues concerning visitation whether you are involved in divorce or paternity proceedings, modifying or seeking enforcement of an existing visitation order or seeking compliance with an existing order.
+I can help you work through and resolve the following common issues concerning visitation, with the goal of reducing the conflict and keeping you out of court.
+If you are involved in divorce or paternity proceedings, modifying or seeking enforcement of an existing visitation order, or seeking compliance with an existing order.

 • Custody or visitation issues concerning children with special needs